gheenc/Computational-Methods/pset2/README.md

 [3] Asked ChatGPT how to compare to the bloom filter in a for loop and ensured my spell check was answer the question fully [4] Asked ChatGPT how to format good_bloom so that it would keep track of misidentified, good suggestions, and total checked [5] Asked ChatGPT to clean up my for loop that cycled through typos [6] I orignally had the hashes/blooms set up for me to hard code the size, implement number of hashes, add words, and cycle through typos for each one.
 This was very time inefficient when using varying bit sizes so I used suggestions from ChatGPT of how to create for loops that would load the hashes and bloom filters and cycle each through typos and output wanted numbers of misidentified, good suggestions and total checked.
 It also suggested storing them in a results dictionary that could be turned into a pandas dataset for easy graphing later.
+[7] I also troubleshooted errors using ChatGPT.
+Of this, I implemented things like the sanity check for bit/hash size in the bloom filter and the debugging of floeer which originally presented as a 'true' in the bloom filter but was just a false positive.

 ## Problem 2 ##

-**a.** **Adapt alg2 merge sort to sort based on key-value relationship.
-Provide examples demonstrating that your code words.
-Be clear how you know it works.**
+**a.**
 I edited the merge sort given in Problem set 1 to sort by a wanted value (key) in a tuple and retain the relationship.

 ```python